 Besides the aforementioned characteristics of consignments, there are also other ones, such as bulk liquids and powders, which require specialized tankers.
 These are mostly dangerous goods that require extra precautions to prevent chemical reactions and electrical hazards.
 As we've previously mentioned, in the context of air freight transport, supply chain planning must comply with transportation law, resulting in a substantial volume of documents.

+There is no single example to illustrate the types of documents required in transportation and logistics, but all of them should be digitized.
+Adopting a document management system (DMS) for transportation and supply chain operations can revolutionize your business and how documents are handled.
 You can also support your truck fleet by providing real-time assistance on the road, offering all the data to your personnel whenever they need it.
 Digitizing documents can help you push the boundaries of your business beyond the typical problems associated with paperwork.

 Missing documents

 What makes work in transportation and supply chain oppressively difficult are the missed, mixed, or switched shipping documents on the pallets.
 Hours pass before your team can process the shipment for the warehouse stock.
+This is not the sole reason, but regardless of the cause of missing paperwork.
+In the end, everything comes back to transport administrators, who must provide document scanning copies via email or reprint them.

 Unreadable documents

+Unfolding other challenges in transportation and supply chain, we bring into closer focus issues related to the readability of transportation documents.
 How often have you seen this growing frustration when your people cannot read documents or need to rewrite data from them manually, yet they are obliged to provide fast feedback because trailers are waiting for unloading at the logistics warehouse?

 Blocked finance operations